akeneo/pim-helpcenter/content/md/products-super-power/how-to-use-the-product-grid.md

 ![image](../img/dummy.png)

-The selected channel or scope selected will be your working channel (or working scope).
+The selected channel or scope will be your working channel (or working scope).
 Selecting a channel impacts values displayed on the product grid, especially if your attribute information differ depending on the channel.

 This will also impact the completeness displayed, since there can be one completeness percentage per channel/locale combination.
 Therefore the product grid is updated whenever the working channel changes.